uiowa/uiowa/page/index.md

 #### References

-For References, comma-separate your references.
+For References, comma-separate your references to link separate content to existing terms within this site.

+Additionally, to view existing terms and to create new terms click the *Click here to create new terms* link to go to the /admin/structure/taxonomy page.

 ### Menu Settings